|ANTRIM, BRENDA: "Surprise!"|

 |Mostly they just talk about how much men suck.
 I am relieved beyond belief that Carolyn never had too many women friends at the station.
 That's all I'd need, to overhear some conversation over donuts about how much I suck, in bed or out of it.|

-funny story and I love the way the first person Jim POV
+and I love the way the first person Jim POV is developed

-developed throughout.
-There is a tendency to idealise Blair but
+throughout.
+There is a tendency to idealise Blair

-it's not so noticeable that it interfered with my enjoyment of the
+but it's not so noticeable that it interfered with my

 |LAURA JV: "Stranger Than Kindness."|